dariofiosca/Quantum-Computing-1DSchrodinger/README.md

 - Implement a potential V(x)
 - Mitigate and correct the results from the Fake Backend
-- Extend the simualtion to 4 qubit system and run it on a real Quantum Device
+- Run the code for a 4 qubit system on a real Quantum Device

 Hope you find interesting!